← Playbook hub

 The five steps at a glance

-• 1 · Design the operating model — charter the Content Services Organization; pick the shape: centralised, hub-and-spoke, or federated.
+• 1 · Design the operating model.
+Charter the Content Services Organization; pick the shape: centralised, hub-and-spoke, or federated.

-• 2 · Define roles & RACI — the role set, with the modular content architect as the keystone hire; clear accountability per activity.
+• 2 · Define roles & RACI.
+The role set, with the modular content architect as the keystone hire; clear accountability per activity.

-• 3 · Skills & resourcing plan — hire vs train vs borrow; the realistic team for mid-market vs enterprise.
+• 3 · Skills & resourcing plan.
+Hire vs train vs borrow; the realistic team for mid-market vs enterprise.

-• 4 · Select the tech stack — the 5-layer reference stack, evaluation criteria, MACH / composable, build-vs-buy.
+• 4 · Select the tech stack.
+The 5-layer reference stack, evaluation criteria, MACH / composable, build-vs-buy.

-• 5 · Operating-model governance — the Content Services council, cadences, how it runs day to day.
+• 5 · Operating-model governance.
+The Content Services council, cadences, how it runs day to day.

 Start with strategy, power with engineering, wrap in operations.